gossdante/spotify_repo/README.md

 # Git
 I will also add a bit about how to use git since this is my first time using it. pwd command shows current directory in git
+Other note.
+You can open a file using start FILENAME

 1. Open Git Bash